 Super Bowl ads have become an entertainment form of their own.
 Companies pay big bucks in an attempt to reach the huge audience.
 According to Business Insider, Super Bowl LI ads cost upwards of $5 million for a 30-second slot.

 This year, Amazon drone delivery was on display in an ad for the Amazon’s Echo device.
 While the ad was for Amazon’s Alexa, the delivery drone was the talk on many tech news sites, from engadget to TechCrunch.
-You can see the 10 second ad here on the Daily Mail site.

 This shouldn’t be a big surprise: Amazon has been hinting at drone delivery for quite some time.
 In December, Amazon made its first drone delivery and received a patent for a flying warehouse that will deploy the drones.